Constitutional Conversation: Exploring the Digital Rights Frontier

 “All of our lives are digital now.
 The majority of American adults are highly connected.
 Social media is often the primary pathway to obtain information.
 We can’t be passive in thinking our actions online do not exist absent of consequence.
 It’s great that we’re more connected than ever before … but the insidious underbelly of this frontier is that, just like the real world, there are deep and perpetuating inequities, and those play out across identity,” Benavidez said.

-What are our digital rights?
-Freedom of speech immediately comes to mind because people want to express themselves online, said Kennedy.
+What are our digital rights? immediately comes to mind because people want to express themselves online, said Kennedy.
 However, people should also ask deeper questions such as, do you have the right to access personal data a company has collected?
 Can you demand it be deleted?
 To what extent are companies responsible for addressing these concerns?
 Experts are only beginning to scratch the surface of how to handle those issues, he said.

 If you’d like to view the entire event, you can do so on our Facebook page here.
 If you value your right to privacy, please keep this issue in mind when voting in November.
 And if you are interested in learning about other issues related to your constitutional rights, stay tuned for the next Constitutional Conversation.